jbdemonte/virtual-device/docs/Creation.md

-## Creating a new VirtualDevice

-## How to Create a New Virtual Device
+## How to Create a New Virtual Device Profile

 The goal is to simulate the behavior of a real device as accurately as possible.
 To achieve this, follow these steps using a real device connected to an Ubuntu machine.